How to Spend the Perfect 24 Hours in Barcelona

 Citadel Park

 He helped to design the waterfall area.
 I highly suggest bringing a picnic and sitting out here!
 There’s also usually a whole bunch of cute ducks in the pond.
-Just be careful because a lot of people will try to sell you stuff in this area, which can be a bit annoying.

 La Boqueria

 La Boqueria is another free sight on this list.
 It’s a huge market, and there are so many great foods and drinks to buy!
-I personally purchased some chocolate-covered strawberries, but I almost had to buy some fresh juice and candy too.
+I personally purchased some chocolate-covered strawberries, but I almost had to buy some fresh juice and candy, too.

 Considering spending more than 24 hours in Barcelona?
 There are loads of great day trips from Barcelona.
 You could visit Girona, Montserrat, Perpignan, and more.
 One of the most notable day trips is to France and Andorra from Barcelona!